Five Benjamin Franklin Books With Encouragement and Inspiration

 Why I Like Franklin’s Writing

 I had learned lots of valuable viewpoints about many different subjects from reading his books.
-Each one related to some part of my life that I found brought better understanding of my own affairs.
-All his books offer a tremendous wealth of knowledge.
+Each one related to some part of my life that I found brought a better understanding of my own affairs.
+All his writings offer a tremendous wealth of knowledge.

 The following is a review of Ben Franklin’s books that I've read.
 I’ll give you an idea of what I've learned from them.